Shrewsbury Buy-to-Let Property

 Tenants will also undoubtedly enjoy the local independent and chain shopping facilities, as well as the gorgeous green space at nearby Attingham Park and the immaculately manicured lawns at Quarry Park, all of which make Shrewsbury a genuinely wonderful place to live.
 Even the town’s nightlife is beautiful and historic, with the Buttermarket being hosted in a grandiose Grade II property.

 Why Invest in Shrewsbury Buy-to-Let in 2023: Prices

-Rental prices are also on an upward trajectory in Shrewsbury – at the time of writing, the average rental value for a one bedroom property is £741, whilst two bedroom properties will set tenants back £780, and larger properties will fetch over £1,000pcm.
-If you’re looking to buy a large house in Shrewsbury, you will also be glad to know that 5+ bedroom properties in the town will fetch £1,395pcm, which is a testament as to how popular properties are in this area.
+Rental prices are also on an upward trajectory in Shrewsbury – at the time of writing, the average rental value for properties with 3+ bedrooms in the area is over £1,000pcm.
+If you’re looking to buy a large house in Shrewsbury, you will also be glad to know that 5+ bedroom properties in the town will fetch an average of £1,395pcm, which is a testament to how popular properties are in this area.

 A stunning collection of homes located on the southern edges of the beautiful market town of Shrewsbury.